apify/actor-whitepaper/README.md

 ## Installation and setup

-You can start using actors in [Apify Console](https://console.apify.com/actors) without installing any local client.

-Below are steps to install Apify libraries and start using actors locally on your machine, in various languages and environemnts.
+Below are steps to start building actors, in various languages and environments.

+### Apify platform

+You can develop and run actors in [Apify Console](https://console.apify.com/actors) without installing any software locally.
+Just create a free account, and start building in an online IDE.

 ### Node.js